-The balance sheet data as of December 31, 2017, 2016 and 2015 and the statements of operations data for the years ended December 31, 2017, 2016, 2015, 2014 and 2013, all of which are set forth below, are derived from the consolidated financial statements included elsewhere in this Annual Report and should be read in conjunction with those financial statements and the notes thereto.
-The balance sheet data as of December 31, 2014 and 2013 set forth below was derived from previously issued financial statements, adjusted for a change in accounting policy for debt issuance costs.
+The balance sheet data as of December 31, 2018 and 2017 and the statements of operations data for the years ended December 31, 2018, 2017 and 2016, all of which are set forth below, are derived from the consolidated financial statements included elsewhere in this Annual Report and should be read in conjunction with those financial statements and the notes thereto.
+The balance sheet data as of December 31, 2014 and the statements of operations data for the years ended December 31, 2017, 2016, 2015 and 2014, set forth below were derived from previously issued financial statements, adjusted for a change in accounting principle for defined benefit pension plans and other postretirement benefit plans and a change in accounting policy for debt issuance costs, as applicable.